Thank you for subscribing

 Also consider this compact SUV: Nissan Juke

-This is the small SUV category where your heart rules the car-buying decision making process.
+This is the small SUV category where your heart rules the car-buying journey.
 And there’s no doubt the Suzuki Jimny is one of those fall in love at first sight vehicles for compact SUV shoppers.

 Essentially the Suzuki Jimny is a rough and tough small off-roader at its best and happiest churning up the side of a rocky mountain pass, or rambling along a sandy beach.